InstagramLinked In

 Seniors housing requisition

 The County receives a requisition from the Homeland Housing which provides affordable seniors housing.
-Under the Alberta Housing Act, the County is required to collect these funds from municipal property owners and remits to Homeland Housing.
-Westlock County cannot change this requisition amount.
+Under the Alberta Housing Act, the municipality collects this amount on behalf of the housing authority to fund the provincially managed service.
+Westlock County does not set this rate.

 Property Tax Notices